Here Comes Kansas City Fed Manufacturing...

-We are just a few minutes away from the final economic data release of the day in the United States: the Kansas City Fed’s monthly survey of regional business conditions, due out at 11:00 AM ET.
+Heads up!
+The final of five U.S. economic data releases out this morning is coming up: the Kansas City Fed’s monthly survey of regional manufacturing conditions, due out at 11 AM ET.

-Economists expect the index to rebound to -3 from last month’s shock -10 reading.

-Any number below zero indicates contraction, so a -3 print would indicate a continued slowdown, but less severe than it was last month.
+Economists predict the headline index will rise to -4 from -5, indicating a continued worsening of conditions in regional manufacturing, but at slower pace than in April.

 Business Insider Emails & Alerts